Naver TV

 Naver TV (Korean: 네이버TV; formerly Naver TV Cast) is a South Korean online video streaming and video sharing service developed and operated by Naver.
 The service primarily distributes web dramas and entertainment shows.

-Their mobile app has rebranded as NOW with the addiction for promoting K-Culture.
-The website update are expected to be rolled out in the near future.
+Their mobile app has been rebranded to NOW with the intention of promoting K-Culture.
+The website updates are expected to be rolled out in the near future.